Olexyy/blockchain/readme.md

 ____Notes about blockchain implementation.____

+Conventions:

+- generic should be same;
+- blockchain entity type should be same;
+- bigger block count prevails;

 - Each blockchain node has:
   - unique uuid among other nodes;
   - open api to expose its blockchain;